-Numerous NBA stars lost their wealth several years after they retired.
-Antonie Walker is, unfortunately, one of these NBA stars despite the fact he earned around $110 million in 13 NBA seasons.
+Numerous NBA players lost their wealth several years after they retired.
+Unfortunately, Antonie Walker is one of these former NBA stars despite earning around $110 million in 13 NBA seasons.
 Walker played eight seasons for the Boston Celtics and ultimately won the championships with the Miami Heat.

 In an interview for Bloomberg, Walker openly talked about his financial problems and all the steps that led to that moment when he officially filed for bankruptcy.
-After he received his first paycheck, Walker said he immediately took care of his mom and his close friends.
+After receiving his first paycheck, Walker said he immediately took care of his mom and his close friends.

 More specifically, Walked said expensive cars and jewelry were his fetishes.
 He spent a lot of his money buying expensive cars, not just for himself but also for his friends and family.

 On top of all that, Walker took care of his close friends, and they even went on vacation together.
-Walker would pay for the majority of the things on these trips, and he would often have ten people coming with him on these trips on various exotic locations.
+Walker would pay for most things on these trips, and he would often have ten people coming with him on these trips to various exotic locations.

-A lot of players have financial advisors that consult them on the best practices when it comes to making smart financial investments.
+Many players have financial advisors that consult them on the best practices when it comes to making smart financial investments.
 Walker had one too but admitted his ego got the best of him, and he decided to make all the most important financial decisions on his own, which didn’t go well for him.
-Walker, on top of that, was addicted to gambling and made bad decisions when it came to investing in real estate.
+On top of that, Walker was addicted to gambling and made terrible decisions when investing in real estate.

 Walker is now helping athletes manage their finances by educating them and telling them to learn from the poor decisions he made in the past.
-In 2013, he announced he was debt-free and is now working as an NBA analyst on a couple of different networks.
+In 2013, he announced he was debt-free and is now working as an NBA analyst on various networks.